Revisiting the 12 Dortmund academy kids given debuts by Jurgen Klopp

 The full-back remained at the club for six years, making 91 appearances and earning a place in Germany’s 2014 World Cup-winning squad.

-He then spent a season at Huddersfield Town in the Premier League before joining Eintracht Frankfurt and moving to Bundesliga II side FC Kaiserslautern in the summer.
+He then spent a season at Huddersfield Town in the Premier League before joining Eintracht Frankfurt and moving to Bundesliga II side FC Kaiserslautern last summer.

 “I was playing in the second team of Dortmund when one day, late in the second half of 2012-13 season, Jurgen Klopp came to me after training and said he can imagine me as a Bundesliga defender,” Durm said in 2018.